San Diego International Airport Guide (SAN)

 Facilities for disabled passengers travelling through the airport include lifts, TDD phones and fully accessible toilets.
 The inter-terminal shuttle and Flyer Route bus are wheelchair-accessible.
 Disabled parking is available in all terminal car parks.

 Passengers requiring wheelchairs and special assistance should inform their airline prior to travel, but on-site assistance is available from volunteer airport ambassadors throughout San Diego International Airport, and by calling from any courtesy or TDD telephone.

 Car parks are located in front of each terminal, with short- and long-term rates available.
 Long-term parking is available at 3302 Pacific Highway, connected to the airport by a free, 24-hour shuttle.
-There is also a 50-space 'cellphone lot' for drivers meeting arriving passengers.
+There is a 50-space 'cellphone lot' for drivers meeting arriving passengers, and 'valet' parking is available.

 Car hire companies serving San Diego International Airport are numerous, including: Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, Sixt and Thrifty, as well as a whole host of local operators.
-All have nearby off-airport facilities served by shuttles.
-Travellers can use the courtesy phones provided to request shuttle transport to the car rental company of their choice.
+All are located in the new consolidated rental car centre, which is linked to the terminal by free shuttle buses.